 About Roger the Runner

 A competitive runner for 63 years (so far), I raced at elite level, including masters, for almost 30.
 I've never counted my races, but there must have been well over a thousand.
-To my genuine surprise, after a knee replacement, I'm into a new phase of training and racing, placing yet again in my age-group.
+To my genuine surprise, after a knee replacement, I'm into a new phase of training and racing, placing yet again in my age-group, including a win in a US masters 5K championship.
+(If you think the upper age groups are not competitive, wait till you get there.)

 From being a useful school and club runner, I improved to win the British Universities and Eastern England cross-country championships, run some national level track times, and represent England, and later New Zealand after the good decision to move there in my late twenties.
 In my forties and fifties, I won several world and national masters championships, and set age-group records in major marathons: 2:18:45 at Vancouver at 41 (a record which still stands), 2:20:15 at Boston at 44, and 2:28:01 at New York at 50.
 In the mid-fifties, my right knee retired, and eventually prevented me from any running.
-So I got a new one, named "Russell" (after the skilful surgeon who installed it).
-Most recently, Russell and I won the over-70 in the BAA 10K in Boston in 48:32, and the Reykjavik half-marathon in 1:48:57.
+So I got a new one, cautiously tried a little jogging, and after four years of steadily increased training, I'm enjoying some good racing again.

 I have also worked for forty years as announcer and commentator, including stadium announcing at two Commonwealth Games and TV at Olympics and World Championships.
-I'm a highly regarded speaker on running, sometimes a coach, and once even served on a national governing body.
+I'm a highly regarded speaker on running, sometimes a coach, and once even served on a national governing body (which was like Alcatraz).
 Mainly, I have always written about running - at its cutting edge and its rich history.

 As a boy in the London suburbs after World War 2, I used to watch athletics meets at the local cinder track, Motspur Park.
 It was open to the public on Sunday mornings.
 I was small and skinny, and always came dead last in sprint races.
 So one Sunday at the track, at the age of nine, I ran three miles - twelve laps.
 My mother used to say I spent that Sunday afternoon in bed, something that has been replicated more than once over the years.